Standard hydrogen electrode: Nernst equation for SHE

 as the system is at chemical equilibrium, hydrogen gas, H2_{(g)}, is also in equilibrium with dissolved hydrogen, H2_{(aq)}, and the Nernst equation implicitly takes into account the Henry's law for gas dissolution.
 Therefore, there is no need to independently consider the gas dissolution process in the system, as it is already de facto included.

 SHE vs NHE vs RHE

 During the early development of electrochemistry, researchers used the normal hydrogen electrode as their standard for zero potential.
 This was convenient because it could actually be constructed by "[immersing] a platinum electrode into a solution of 1 N strong acid and [bubbling] hydrogen gas through the solution at about 1 atm pressure".
 However, this electrode/solution interface was later changed.
 What replaced it was a theoretical electrode/solution interface, where the concentration of H^{+} was 1 M, but the H^{+} ions were assumed to have no interaction with other ions (a condition not physically attainable at those concentrations).
 To differentiate this new standard from the previous one, it was given the name 'standard hydrogen electrode'.

-Finally, there are also reversible hydrogen electrodes (RHEs), which are practical hydrogen electrodes whose potential depends on the pH of the solution.